alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

     ^/www/\\.well_known/bar/?$,"BARPROOF"
 ```

-## IMPORTANT: if all your "well known" URLs have THE SAME pathname?
+## IMPORTANT: if all your "proof" URLs have THE SAME pathname?

 The `hardcoded_endpoint_csv` hack works okay if all the proof URLs are
 different; but if Digicert (or whomever) give you the same pathname